AI-secure/COVID-Announcement/README.md

  - Number of likes
  - Mentions

+There are in total 39 companies’ stock prices on corresponding days.
+For each company, the stock price consists of following information

+ - Date
+ - Open price
+ - Close price
+ - High
+ - Low
+ - Adj Close
+ - Volume

- The dataset is built from [twitter.com](https://twitter.com/) and all copyrights of the data belong to [twitter.com](https://twitter.com/).
+ The dataset is built from [Twitter](https://twitter.com/) and [Yahoo Finance](https://finance.yahoo.com/).
+All copyrights of the data belong to these websites.

- The stock prices of these companies on corresponding days are also collected for analysis.